 The String of Pearls does well in bright light.
 I have mine in our sunny south-facing bay window.
 If the bright sunlight is limited in your home, you can provide additional light by adding a plant light during daylight hours.

 Water string of pearls when the soil feels dry to touch.
 I water mine about once every week and a half during the Spring and Summer and about once every three weeks during the Fall and Winter.

-To make sure you don’t overwater your plant is to check if the soil is half an inch (1.2cm) dry before the next water.
+To ensure you don’t overwater your plant, check if the soil is half an inch (1.2cm) dry before the next water.
 If you notice pearls starting to drop or strings breaking off, it is likely getting too dry.
 Water String of Pearls more often, but make sure it has good drainage in the potting soil to avoid root rot!